suhuiii/Weather-Service/README.md

-# Mastermind Game
-This is a Java/Swing implementation of the classic board game "Mastermind", where the codebreaker (you) plays against the codemaker (the computer).

-The codebreaker will try to guess the sequence of 5 colors which are automatically generated from 10 possible colors.
-Once the codebreaker has made his guess, the computer will provide feedback using black (match in color and position), white (match only in color) and grey (no match).

-The codebreaker has 20 turns to crack the code, working from the top to the bottom.
-The codebreaker may give up at any time, at which point the secret code is revealed
+# ZIP to Weather Report Service
+This is a Java command line implementation of a weather reporting service based on data from OpenWeatherMap

+The program reads a user defined text file (or uses the default zipcodes.txt) for a list of (US) ZIP codes and provides the following information for each ZIP code:
+- Name of City
+- Two letter State Name
+- Maximum Temperature in Fahrenheit
+- Minimum Temperature in Fahrenheit
+- Current Weather Conditions

+It also lists the hottest city(s) as well as the coolest city(s) from the ZIP codes provided.

+The ZIP to city name and state service is provided by the Google Maps API.
+The weather data for each ZIP code is provided by the OpenWeatherMap API.

 ## Motivation

-This was developed for a software design class to demonstrate the use of TDD.
+This was developed for a software design class to demonstrate the use of mocks.

 ## Executing the Build
 You can execute the build using one of the following commands from the root of the project: